Nekroze/codeforthought/chapter/playground.rst

 This speaks to a balance that we need to find between telling the computer exactly what to do to get it right, and being able to actually articulate, and understand those commands ourselves.
-Remember that while you may understand what you write today but if you come back in six months will it still make perfect sense?
+Remember that while you may understand what you write today if you come back in six months will it still make perfect sense?

 But we are getting ahead of ourselves a bit.
 We use the parenthesis in the last